synadia-io/orbit.java/retrier/README.md

 # Retrier Utility

-The retrier is a general purpose java utility that can execute any action (function) in a retriable manner.
+The retrier is a general purpose Java utility that can execute any action (function) in a retriable manner.

 **Current Release**: 0.1.0 &nbsp; **Current Snapshot**: 0.2.0-SNAPSHOT

+### Retrier Usage

 For how to use, please see [RetrierExample.java](src/examples/java/io/synadia/examples/RetrierExample.java)